This post was updated in June 2022. It was initially written in 2015.

 So the question remains: is there measurable ROI for a logo design?

 I think there is.
-Well, more honestly, I think there is ROI, but I’m not sure how you’d measure it.
+I believe there is ROI, more honestly, but I’m not sure how you’d measure it.

-With a poor logo, you can assume that you’ve lost a certain percentage of possible clients.
-Secondly, you can think of the increased marketing costs involved when you are not tying it back to a visual that prospects remember.
+You can assume that you’ve lost a certain percentage of possible clients with a poor logo.
+Secondly, you can think of the increased marketing costs when you are not tying it back to a visual that prospects remember.
 Maybe a memorable logo would reduce the number of times someone would have to see your firm’s name by 25%?

-I also have found with my own clients, and by following the rise of large international brands, that investing in a logo is a signal—both internally and outwardly—that you value design and design thinking.
-With our own clients, we have many success stories of how rebranding and web design have improved their company’s position in the marketplace.
+I also have found with my clients that by following the rise of large international brands, investing in a logo is a signal—both internally and outwardly—that you value design and design thinking.
+We have many success stories of how rebranding and web design have improved their company’s position in the marketplace with our clients.
 In the news, you can find well-publicized stories of the power of design for companies such as Apple, who put design at their core.
 And recent statistics from the Design Management Institute show that design-driven companies outperform the S&P by 228% over ten years

 It may be difficult to measure the ROI of investing in professional logo design, but that doesn’t mean it’s not real.